SimonDJ-R41/DM510/1st_Project/Skeleton-project/src/README.txt

 --------------------------------------------------------------------------------

-The function 'int remove_element(linked_list **list, void *element)' in the 'linked_list' header file was changed to a double-pointer, to ensure that the element wouldn't point towards an invalid address, after a deletion.
+The function 'int remove_element(linked_list **list, void *element)' in the 'linked_list' header file have been changed to a double-pointer, to ensure that the element won't point towards an invalid address, after a deletion.